valluriraj/IoTCentralDeviceTraining/Module02/README.md

 ## Module 02 - Getting to Know the Raspberry Pi

 ## A Tour of the Board
-Our first thing to set up is your Raspbian image on the SD card that you load will into the MicroSD cart slot on the Raspberry Pi.

 ![alt text](../Assets/rpi-pinout.png "Pi Pinout")